 Life insurance is a must-have if you’re having children.
 If you or your spouse were to die, life insurance will provide a payout to replace lost income.
-This death benefit can help fund college educations, pay the mortgage, etc.
+This death benefit can help buy the essentials, fund college educations, pay the mortgage, etc.

 When having a baby, both parents should consider having life insurance, even if one of you decides to be a stay-at-home parent.
 Quotacy has an easy quoting tool that allows you to price and apply for coverage online.
 It just takes a couple of minutes to see how inexpensive this important coverage is.

 See what you’d pay for life insurance

 2. Estate Planning

 Who would take care of your child if both you and your spouse were to die?
 Do you want to leave it up to the state to decide?
 If not, be sure to draw up a will that states who would be responsible for raising your children should you both pass away.
 In a will you can also state how you would like your assets distributed and your funeral and burial wishes.

 Some additional estate planning considerations to think about are setting up a durable power of attorney, medical power of attorney, and setting up trust accounts.
 Work with an estate planning lawyer to determine what needs you have and to craft a well-thought-out strategy.

 3. Disability Insurance

 If you’re not planning on being a stay-at-home parent, consider disability insurance.
 If you were to become seriously injured and could no longer work for a period of time, your family’s standard of living would likely be affected.
 Disability insurance (DI) would provide replacement for your lost income.